• Skip to primary navigation

 This is a typical pepper dish from Galicia, a region of Spain that has been using the pimiento de Padron for hundreds of years.

-In addition, it’s crucial to note that this dish does not use bell peppers.
+In addition, this dish does not use bell peppers.

 Instead, they use a special kind of pepper from Spain called "pimientos de Padron".